mslinn/creategem/README.md

 When you use the `--private` option the remote repository is made private, and on release the gem will be pushed to a private Geminabox server.

-By default, the scaffold gem is created with an executable based on Thor, but you can omit the executable with the option `--no-executable`.
+By default, the scaffold gem is created without an executable, but you can add an executable based on Thor with the `--executable` option.

 After you create the gem, edit the `gemspec` and change the summary and the description.
 Then commit the changes to git and invoke `rake release`,